Studio E.O is a multidisciplinary design practice. It was founded by designer Erik Olovsson and is located in Liljeholmen in Stockholm.

 +46 707 49 13 12

+In a collaboration with Kyuhyung Cho.
 SINE collection is a hanger system for clothing and accessories inspired by the regular tempo of sine wave.
-The collection consists of a clothes rack and three hangers for different purposes; one for clothes, one for belt or scarves and another for accessories.
+The collection consists of a clothes rack and three hangers for different purposes; one for clothes, one for belt or scarves and another for

 Eriks Design Bus is a self propelled mobile design studio, with my own print shop and photo studio where I’m able to produce locally in a small edition.
 My aim has been to not be fixated to urban areas in favor of the countryside in order to compare the two opposing forces mainly as a